-School playground photo of “We ❤ worms”.
+School playground photo of “We ❤ worms” the modern idiom for “We love worms.”
 I’m very surprised this picture turned out so great!
 Another one of my personal favorites.
 And a giant framed photo will soon be hanging in the school office until the end of times.

 It was very difficult to illustrate the chalk drawing and make it straight while accounting for perspective.
 It took me about 3 hours, and I was flying around the playground backwards in the cold weather so much I think it gave me bronchitis.